Assigning Payment Methods

 Step 2: Update Customer with Token

-Option 2: Bank Account
+Option 2: Assign a Bank Account

-Step 1: Create and Store Bank Account
+Step 1: Create and Assign a Bank Account